Law Essay Competitions

 The competition is open to students currently enrolled in any LLB program (or its equivalent – meaning students enrolled in J.D. programs can take part) across the world.

-We are awaiting information on the 4th annual essay competition but you can see the winners of the 2022 competition and their essays via the SpicyIP website.
+Deadline for the 4th annual essay competition is July 14th.
+For inspiration you can see the winners of the 2022 competition and their essays via the SpicyIP website.

 UK Centre for Animal Law Essay Competition